brimdata/sharkfest-21/README.md

 ## Summary

-* Showed our new app Brim
+* Showed you our new app Brim
 * Described the Zed data model underneath Brim that we stumbled upon while hacking PCAPs
 * Proposed that Zed can
     * unify the document and relational models
-    * elegantly separate the schema-policy from data-mechanism
+    * elegantly separate the schema-policy from the data-mechanism
     * be performant with its record- and columnar-based formats
 * Walked through how it all comes together in a Git-like Zed lake